Mitsubishi 740

 The Mitsubishi 740, also known as MELPS 740, is a series of 8-bit CMOS microcontrollers and microprocessors with an enhanced MOS Technology 6502 compatible core based on the expanded WDC 65C02.
 The ICs were manufactured by Mitsubishi Electric during the 1980s and 1990s.

 The 740 family was primarily intended for single-chip implementations, and included optional RAM and ROM or EPROM on-die.
 Other additions included a variety of optional timers, input/output lines, and many other features.
 It was estimated around 600 variations could be ordered.

 In 2002, Mitsubishi and Hitachi merged their chip divisions to form Renesas Technology, and then in 2010 with NEC Electronics to produce Renesas Electronics.
-The 740 family is now properly known as the Renesas 740.
+The 740 family is now known as the Renesas 740.

 History

 In 1984, the first 740-series part, M50740, appeared in the 1984 Mitsubishi Single-Chip Microcontroller Databook, and was manufactured by Mitsubishi Electric.
 Further research is needed to determine the exact date the M50740 was announced.

 In 1998, it was reported in EDN magazine, that MELPS 740 family had more than 600 different variations.

 In 2002, Mitsubishi Electric and Hitachi agreed to merge their chip operations into a new $7 billion semiconductor company to be called Renesas Technology.
 The companies said they would both move their respective semiconductor operations to Renesas, including microcomputer, logic, analog, discrete devices, and memory (flash memory, SRAM, etc.) with the exception of DRAMs.
 Renesas Technology was established on April 1, 2003, as a joint venture of Hitachi (55%) and Mitsubishi Electric (45%).

 In 2009, Renesas Technology and NEC Electronics reached a basic agreement to merge, and on April 1, 2010 the two merged into Renesas Electronics.

 Though legacy Mitsubishi parts are no longer manufactured, the 740 instruction set is still alive in newer Renesas microcontroller series, such as 38000/740 series and 7200 series.